christiano84/Frontend-Mentor-Challenge-5/README.md

 I completed this challenge in vanilla HTML, CSS and Javascript.

 It has over 800 lines of CSS, 260+ lines of HTML and 120+ lines of Javascript.
-The layout was done while following a mobile first workflow.
+The code was done following a mobile first workflow.

 For this challenge I had to